-If a sampled value of alarm variable exceeds the threshold multiple times in a same direction, then the alarm event is only triggered the first time. therefore the rising alarm and falling alarm are generated alternately.
+If a sampled value of alarm variable exceeds the threshold multiple times in a same direction, then the alarm event is only triggered only the first time. therefore the rising alarm and falling alarm are generated alternately.

-1. Configure the statistics table, as shown in Figure 141.
+1. Configure the statistics table, as shown in the following figure.

-Figure 141 RMON Statistics
+Figure 127 RMON Statistics